 What Are Vapor Collection Systems?

-Let’s review the basics first.
-Vapor collection systems are built underneath building foundations to efficiently collect and then discharge contaminated vapors above the roofline of the structure.
-These systems serve three main purposes, which are to:
+Vapor collection systems are placed underneath building foundations to efficiently collect and then discharge contaminated vapors up and above the roofline.
+These systems serve three main purposes:

-3. Remove the ability for contaminated vapor from collecting underneath the building by collecting it and expelling it.
+- Remove the ability for contaminated vapor to collect underneath the building by expelling it.

-There are two main factors that drive the occurrence of vapor intrusion and increase your likelihood of needing a vapor collection system:
+Advection and diffusion are the two main factors that drive the occurrence of vapor intrusion and increase your likelihood of needing a vapor collection system.

 Active Vapor Collection Systems